sourcegraph/handbook/content/departments/cloud/technical-docs/managed-smtp/index.md

 A customer should reach out to the account representative to have managed SMTP disabled.

-Sourcegraph engineers can disable SMTP by setting the `managedSMTP.disabled` to `true` in the instance's `config.yaml`.
+Sourcegraph engineers can disable SMTP by setting the `.spec.managedSMTP.disabled` to `true` in the instance's `config.yaml`.

 ## Vendor management